TrevTheDev/monorepo/packages/dilav/README.md

 - It's small
 - It has no dependencies
 - It should be tree shakeable allowing one to use only the parts one needs
-- Its architecture is simple, meaning once stabilised it should be highly reliable
+- It's architecture is simple, meaning once stabilised it should be highly reliable

 # Installation